-This will make sure we’re both clear about the work I’m going to do and will include agreement on budget, timelines and what I’ll deliver.
+This will make sure we’re both clear about the work I’m going to do and will include agreement on budget, timelines and what I will deliver.
 We’ll also agree terms and payment.
 Normally I’ll ask you to make a deposit payment before I start work followed by a final invoice at the end of the project.

 Ideally we should have two discussions to produce an agreed design brief.
 The first session will cover background to the project, your needs, your audience and competitors, the style, tone and message, what visuals you want and identify any key people to involve.

 The second session is technical and covers content (both text and images), materials and finishes as well as any multiple language needs or other considerations.
-We also need to be clear about how your users and customers will interact with your product.
-This has a bearing on the layout, functional specifications, content, structure etc. Being clear about how your printed materials will be used from the outset helps us ensure the design supports your requirements.
+I also need to be clear about how your users and customers will interact with your product.
+This has a bearing on the layout, functional specifications, content, structure etc. Being clear about how your printed materials will be used from the outset helps me ensure the design supports your requirements.
 This phase can be scaled up or down depending on your budget but the more thorough we are the more successful the design is likely to be.

 Based on these conversations I will produce a design brief for you to review and approve.
 This will define the work I’ll do for you and what we’ve agreed we need to achieve.